masuvern/barinsta/.github/CONTRIBUTING.md

 ## WARNING

 * All forks must respect [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).
-Please report violations in Issues or [through email](mailto:im@austinhuang.me).
+Please report violations in Issues or [confidentially](https://austinhuang.me/#hey-you-look-cool).
 * Although publishing a fork is allowed by license, it is strongly discouraged to do so as it divides the effort and creates confusion.
 It is, therefore, recommended to send a pull request back to us, so that the larger community can enjoy your improvement.
 (This does not apply if you're adapting this app for a different platform other than Instagram.)

 ## Contributing

 Thank you for your interest in InstaGrabber!

+Our vision of InstaGrabber is an open source true alternative of the official Instagram app.
+It is Austin's pursuit of a libre life that lead him to this app during its abandonment, and it was one unresolved bug that made him have the enthusiasm in implementing numerous features for this app, despite having 0 knowledge of Java beforehand.

 As we grow in popularity, it becomes apparent that we are short on hands.
 Every contribution counts!

 ### I can code Java!